-Use this login window to log in to Server Administrator on a local system:
+To log in to Server Administrator on a local system:

-- 1 Type your preassigned Username and Password in the appropriate fields on the Systems Management Log in window. - If you are accessing Server Administrator from a defined domain, you also must specify the correct Domain name. - 2 If your system is running a Microsoft Windows operating system and is a member of the Windows domain, select a domain from the domain list. - 3 Select the Active Directory Login check box to log in using Microsoft Active Directory.
-See "Using the Active Directory Login" on page 48. - 4 Click Submit
+1 Type your preassigned Username and Password in the appropriate fields on the Systems Management Log in window.

+If you are accessing Server Administrator from a defined domain, you must also specify the correct Domain name.

+2 Select the Active Directory Login check box to log in using Microsoft Active Directory.
+See "Using the Active Directory Login" on page 48.

+3 Click Submit